 Approximately thirty miles due east of the capital of Lusaka, the Rafiki Training Village Zambia is a lush, peaceful oasis away from the noise and crowds of the city.
 Dedicated in 2006, the sixty-acre compound is nestled in the primarily agricultural Province of Lusaka.
 The local languages are Soli and Nyanja, and the food staples are maize meal (nshima) and greens.
-Sixteen buildings house the residential and educational medical facilities of the Village staff and children.
+Twenty-one buildings house the residential and educational facilities of the Village staff and children.
 Football is the children’s favorite sport and their best-loved hymn is Holy, Holy, Holy.

 A landlocked country in central Africa, Zambia occupies an elevated plateau, flanked in the south by the Zambezi River and the Victoria Falls.
 There are more than 70 ethnic groups, with most living in either Lusaka, the capital, or in Ndola and Kitwe, the cities of the copper belt.
 Endowed with huge copper reserves and fertile farmland, Zambia hoped for a future of prosperity and self-sufficiency after independence from Britain in 1964.
 However, with the fall of copper prices in the mid-1970s, the economy declined and has continued to falter ever since.